Man shot, killed during Minnesota traffic stop sparks unrest - WTMJ

 Police didn’t immediately identify Wright or disclose his race, but some protesters who gathered near the scene waved flags and signs reading “Black Lives Matter.”
 Others walked peacefully with their hands held up.
 On one street, written in multi-colored chalk: “Justice for Daunte Wright.”

+Demonstrators gathered shortly after the shooting and crash, with some jumping on top of police cars and confronting officers.
+Marchers also descended upon the Brooklyn Center police department building, where rocks and other objects were thrown at officers, Minnesota Department of Public Safety commissioner John Harrington said at a news conference.
+The protesters had largely dispersed by 1:15 a.m.
+Monday, he said.

-Brooklyn Center police said in a statement that officers had stopped an individual shortly before 2 p.m.
+Brooklyn Center police said in a statement that officers had stopped a motorist shortly before 2 p.m.
 Sunday.
 After determining the driver had an outstanding warrant, police tried to arrest the driver.
-The driver reentered the vehicle and drove away.
-An officer fired at the vehicle, striking the driver.
-Police said the vehicle traveled several blocks before striking another vehicle.
+The driver reentered the vehicle and an officer fired at the vehicle, striking the driver, police said.
+The vehicle traveled several blocks before striking another vehicle.

 Police said the Hennepin County Medical Examiner’s Office will release the person’s name following a preliminary autopsy and family notification.
 A female passenger sustained non-life-threatening injuries during the crash.

 Katie Wright, Daunte’s mother, huddled with loved ones near the scene and pleaded for her son’s body to be removed from the street, the Star Tribune reported.
 She said her son had called her when he was getting pulled over, and she heard scuffling before the call ended.
-When she called back, she said his girlfriend told her Daunte had been shot.
+When she called back, she said his girlfriend told her that her son had been shot.

 Carolyn Hanson lives near the crash scene and told the newspaper that she saw officers pull the man out of the car and perform CPR.
 Hanson said a passenger who got out was covered in blood.